bricknpc/eloquent-ui/readme.md

 ### Test coverage

-Unfortunately, PHP Unit cannot create test coverage for blade views, and since most of the components in Eloquent UI are anonymous components that only consist of a blade view, test coverage is not possible.
+Unfortunately, PHP Unit cannot create test coverage for blade views, and since most of the components in Eloquent UI are anonymous components that only consist of a blade view, test coverage is not possible for most of the components.
+However, you can still generate test coverage for the rest of the code base, and we expect test coverage to be at 100% at all times.

 ## Code quality tools